mechtronica/mechtronica.net/rules/mech-building/components.md

 ---
 <!-- The goal of this page is to provide a detailed reference for component information -->
 ## Components
 A mech is exactly the sum of its parts.
-This page explains the details and stats of different mech parts and components, grouped by part type.
+This page explains the details and stats of different mech {% keyword 'Parts' glossary %} and {% keyword 'Components' glossary %}, grouped by {% keyword 'Part Type' glossary %}.

 ### Common Traits
 Almost every part will have a few basic traits: